Chlorella is a type of algae that grows in fresh water. The whole plant is used to make nutritional supplements and medicine.

 - Brain tumor (gilioma).
 Early research suggests chlorella tablets plus chlorella liquid extract might help people with a type of brain cancer called gilioma better tolerate chemotherapy and radiation treatments, possibly by boosting the immune system.
 However, chlorella does not seem to slow the progression of the cancer or improve survival.

 - High blood pressure.
 Early research suggests that taking chlorella daily for 1-2 months does not reduce blood pressure in people with high blood pressure.

 - Cancer prevention.

 - Ulcerative colitis.

 - Bad breath.

 Side Effects & Safety

-Chlorella is POSSIBLY SAFE when used short-term (up to 2 months).
+Chlorella is POSSIBLY SAFE when taken by mouth, short-term (up to 2 months).
 The most common side effects include diarrhea, nausea, gas (flatulence), green discoloration of the stools, and stomach cramping, especially in the first week of use.